-A jury deadlocked in this double-murder as covid shut down courts.
+A jury deadlocked in a murder trial as pandemic shut down courts.
 With trials rebooted, a new jury returned a conviction.

 Assistant State’s Attorney Teresa Casafranca in her closing argument to jurors Tuesday picked up on that theme.

 “What’s a man’s life worth?” she began.
 “That’s the question, right?
 What’s a man’s life worth?
-If the last 18 months has taught us anything, it’s that a man’s life will not be measured by his earthly possessions, but by his relationships.”
+If the last 18 months has taught us anything, it’s that a man’s life will not be measured by his earthly possessions but by his relationships.”

 She reviewed how relatives testified to what good sons and brothers the two victims had been.

-“Unfortunately,” Casafranca added, “no one will ever come in this courtroom and tell you about how they are good husbands, they are good neighbors, they are good fathers, or they are good grandfathers.”
+“Unfortunately,” Casafranca added, “no one will ever come in this courtroom and tell you about how they are good husbands, they are good neighbors, they are good fathers or they are good grandfathers.”

-Jurors listened while socially distanced — taking up seats inside and outside of a traditional box.
-They all wore masks — eight paper masks, three cloth masks and one N95 styled mask.
+Jurors listened while socially distanced — taking up seats inside and outside the traditional jury box.
+They all wore masks — eight paper masks, three cloth masks and one N95-style mask.

-When it came time deliberate, court officials took them to an empty, unused courtroom where they could spread out rather than having to pack into a much smaller jury deliberation room.
+When it came time to deliberate, court officials took them to an empty, unused courtroom where they could spread out rather than having to pack into a much smaller jury deliberation room.

 They all kept their masks on, according to one juror who spoke after the verdict, and kept their focus on the evidence that they’d seen and heard.
 The juror, a structural engineer who lives in North Potomac, spoke on the condition of anonymity to maintain the privacy generally afforded to jurors in Maryland.